The beloved festival is officially back.

 Who’s gonna cooking up a storm this year?

-MFDF unveiled an epic line-up just last night, with some stellar names in store for this September.
-See the full list of confirmed vendors below (more to come!):
+MFDF unveiled an epic line-up just today, with some stellar names in store for this September.
+See the full list of confirmed Festival Hub vendors below:

 - What’s Your Beef Burgers